 - Ventricular septal defect (VSD)

 Treating an adult with a congenital heart condition calls for an understanding of their condition, medical history, and treatment goals.
 We bring these skills and experience to the exam room for each of our patients.

 The WVU Medicine Children’s Heart Center Adult Congenital Heart Disease Clinic connects you with the specialists you need as you become an adult.
+This may include referrals to different subspecialists, a dietitian or weight management program, or a social worker for support at home.
 We’ll help you find an internist who will collaborate with us for your primary care.
 If you’re ready to start a family, we’ll guide you to an obstetrician who will make sure you and your baby stay healthy and strong.
-These are just two ways we’ll help you get the care you need.
+Your individual treatment plan is unique, and we’ll help you get the care you need.

 Our team of specialists is prepared and on call 24 hours a day, seven days a week to take care of you, should you be admitted to the hospital.